- What are the chances of an unsolicited proposal receiving funding?

 - Will talking to a Foundation staff person about my idea increase its likelihood of being funded?

-Please do not submit projects that would be more appropriate for the Foundation’s other program areas, which do not accept unsolicited proposals.
-The other program areas do issue calls for proposals, so please be sure to review current calls for proposals.
+Please do not submit projects that would be more appropriate for other calls for proposals.
+Please be sure to review current calls for proposals before submitting an unsolicited proposal.

 2. What is the average size and duration of your grants?
 (Answer last updated on September 17, 2012)